-If you’re like me, you have at least one website or online account with more than one user login.
+If you’re like most people, you have at least one website or online account with more than one user login.
 There are lots of reasons to have several logins to an account like your email account, or shopping sites.
 For example, you might have one login for personal use, another for work or maybe for a family member.
-I’ll use Amazon as an example.
+We will use Amazon as an example.

 Let’s say you want to create a new account in Sticky Password.
 On the Amazon login page, simply enter your existing email/login and password and click Sign in.
 The Sticky Password dialog will appear prompting you to save a new account.
 Click Add to create a new account with one Login.

 Adding an additional login is just as simple as creating the initial account.

 Enter another valid email address/login and password and click the Sign in button.
 Sticky Password will prompt you to save a new login.
 Click Add.
 Sticky Password will add the new login to any that are already saved.

 Both of your logins are now stored in the Sticky Password database under the same Amazon account and are ready for use.

 You can edit all the logins to an account from the main Sticky Password window.
 Click the Sticky Password icon in the lower right corner and select Open Sticky Password.

 Select the Web Accounts tab.
 Here you can see all your web accounts and the number of logins you have saved under each account.
 To edit an account with multiple logins, click the pencil icon and select Edit.

 If you want to edit one of the logins, click on the downward arrow next to the Logins field to reveal your saved logins, and select the login you would like to edit.